MITS Advert - August 1975

 If there's one microcomputer that can claim to be the grandaddy of the entire industry then it's this - the Altair 8800, from Micro Instrumentation and Telemetry Systems, better known as MITS.

-It was built around the mainframe concept - literally a metal chassis/frame with slots for additional plug-in boards.
-This was originally known as the Altair bus, but became known as Standard-100, or S-100 bus, on account of its two-sided 50-pin socket format.
+Internally, it was built around the "mainframe" concept - literally a metal chassis/frame with slots for additional plug-in boards.
+Even the CPU was hosted on a card plugged into this expansion bus, which was originally known as the Altair bus but became known as Standard-100, or S-100 bus, on account of its two-sided 50-pin socket format.

-IMSAI picked up on this and released its IMSAI 8080, based on the same Altair bus, and in doing so established S-100 as a standard.
+IMSAI picked up on this and released its IMSAI 8080, essentially a clone of the 8800 and even built on the same Altair bus, and in doing so established S-100 as a standard.
 Before long, there were hundreds of companies building S-100 cards, and many more microcomputer companies producing computers compatible with the S-100 bus.

 When the Altair 8800 was released, a young Paul Allen and Bill Gates speculatively asked MITS if it needed a BASIC interpreter for its new computer.
 MITS said yes and so Allen and Gates ended up writing a version of BASIC on a DEC PDP-10, which they completed within a month.